 The Herbertstown Branch of the Grand Canal (known today as the Corbally Branch) is still in water as it is the feeder for the Naas Branch.
-Water is fed from springs in Corbally Harbour, then through a large pipe under the old Limerick Road and down the Naas Branch.
+Water is fed from springs in Corbally Harbour, then through a large pipe under the old Limerick Road, then past Naas Harbour and through the locks on the Naas Branch, to the Main Line of the Grand Canal at Soldier’s Island, west of Sallins.
 Unfortunately, the culvert at the old Limerick Road makes it impassable to walkers, cyclists and boaters.

 The Transport Tribunal in Feb 1953, released CIE of its obligation to keep the Corbally/Herbertstown Branch open for navigation, the thinking at the time was there was no future for it.
 The road authority in 1954 was then allowed to build this barricade across the canal and its verges.